kashyapanjali/cr-wala/README.md

 ### Appointment

 The `Appointment` component allows users to book an appointment by filling out a form with their name, email, and preferred date.
 It includes validation for the input fields to ensure the data is correct before submission.

+### Footer

+add the copyright value and some social redirect link